dictation-toolbox/Caster/docs/readthedocs/Caster_Settings/rules.md

 Rules can exist in different states:

 - `Loaded ` During startup Caster loads all available rules on startup into the speech recognition engine.
-If a rule is not loaded it cannot be `enabled`/`disabled` and the rules commands commands cannot be recognized.
+If a rule is not loaded it cannot be `enabled`/`disabled` and the rules commands cannot be recognized.

 - `Active`/`Inactive ` rule state denotes whether or not a rule is available for recognition.
   For instance if you say `disable Firefox` the Firefox rule will become  `Inactive `.
 When Firefox application is launched the commands will not be available for recognition until Firefox rule is set to `active`  with the `enable Firefox` command.